Private health insurance reforms

 - 28 years — 4%

 - 29 years — 2%

 Insurers will be able to offer travel and accommodation benefits as part of hospital cover to people who need to travel long distances to access specialised hospital treatment.
 This will be particularly beneficial for people living in rural and regional areas.

 Read more about travel and accommodation benefits.

 Since 1 April 2018, patients with limited cover for mental health treatment have been able to upgrade their hospital cover to access higher benefits for these services without serving a waiting period.
 Policy holders are able to use this exemption from the usual waiting period on a one off basis.

 Read more about access to mental health treatment in hospital.

-From 1 April 2019 health insurers will no longer be able to offer benefits for some natural therapies.
+Since 1 April 2019 health insurers have not been able to offer benefits for some natural therapies.
 The decision to remove those natural therapies from private health insurance cover was made following a 2015 review chaired by the then Chief Medical Officer.

 If you already have private hospital cover, your insurer will tell you which tier your policy is in.